purusman/ent-comp/api.md

 Deletes an entity, which in practice just means removing all its components.
 By default the actual removal is deferred (since entities will tend to call this on themselves during event handlers, etc).

-The second optional parameter forces immediate removal.
+Pass a truthy second parameter to force immediate removal.

 	ecs.deleteEntity(id)
 	ecs.deleteEntity(id2, true) // deletes immediately